 - Brake.
 A "brake" is a device for slowing a moving vehicle.
 "To brake" is the verb.

-(Note: It's quite rare, but brake is also the word for a four-wheeled horse carriage and also a machine for crushing hemp.)
+(Note: Although rarely used these days, "brake" is also the word for a four-wheeled horse carriage and also a machine for crushing hemp.)

-Break most commonly means a period of rest or an interruption of continuity.
+- Break.
+A "break" most commonly means a period of rest or an interruption of continuity.
 The verb "to break" usually means to smash or to ruin.
 (More below)